matsengrp/phippery/docs/bkg-model.rst

 ------------

-In addition to running the alignments and computing the counts, ``phippery`` also provides workflows to model the background signal in the mock-IP samples and compute the significance of peptide enrichment.
+In addition to running the alignments and computing the counts, ``phippery`` also provides workflows to model the background with mock-IP samples and compute non-specific peptide enrichments.
 By default the ``phip-flow`` pipeline will run the `edgeR <https://doi.org/10.1093%2Fbioinformatics%2Fbtp616>`_ [#edgeR2010]_ workflow as described in the `Chen et al. 2022 <https://doi.org/10.1093/bioinformatics/btac555>`_ [#ChenBEER]_ paper.
-We also provide an optional Z-score method to evaluate the significance of peptide enrichment relative to a background estimate with the help of mock-IP samples.
+We also provide a simpler Z-score method to evaluate the significance of peptide enrichment relative to background that was used in `Mina et al. 2019 <https://www.science.org/doi/10.1126/science.aay6485>`_ [#MinaMeasles]_.
+The Z-score method is maintained to support analyses by past users.

 edgeR/BEER Method
 -----------------